 Management uses a systematic process for planning, coordinating, and evaluating major changes in the construction environment.
 When deviations from design or specifications are needed or recognized, the condition is promptly brought to the attention of the design authority.
 The condition is then carefully evaluated and is addressed though a formal design-change process before personnel proceed, thereby minimizing the potential for rework or nonconformance with the COL.

 (b) The licensee uses conservative assumptions in decision-making and adopts a requirement to demonstrate that the proposed construction activity does not adversely impact construction quality or ITAAC closure.
-The licensee conducts reviews (e.g. self assessments or audits) of these decisions to verify the validity of the underlying assumptions, identify possible unintended consequences, and determine how to improve future decisions.
+The licensee conducts adequacy reviews (e.g. self assessments or audits) of these decisions to verify the validity of the underlying assumptions, identify possible unintended consequences, and determine how to improve future decisions.

 For example, when making decisions related to testing, individuals ensure that they are on the correct unit and question the validity of their underlying assumptions, identify possible unintended consequences, and obtain appropriate management involvement and/or interdisciplinary input and reviews.